mortisusu/express-stave-lilypond/README.md

 \include "/path/to/express-stave.ly"
 ```

+### About Express Stave

+[Express Stave](https://musicnotation.org/system/express-stave-by-john-keller/) by **John Keller** is an alternative music notation format.
+It is highly intuitive and simple to understand. more information can be found in the [Music Notation Project Wiki](https://musicnotation.org/wiki/notation-systems/express-stave-by-john-keller/)

 ### About LilyPond
 [LilyPond](https://lilypond.org/) is a free, open-source music notation and engraving program.
 It allows simple conversion from MusicXML (.xml, .musicxml, .mxl) files using the `musicxml2ly` utility, making it a versatile tool for all kinds of sheet music.

-### About Express Stave

-[Express Stave by John Keller](https://musicnotation.org/system/express-stave-by-john-keller/) is an alternative music notation format.
-It is highly intuitive and simple to understand. more information in the [Music Notation Project Wiki](https://musicnotation.org/wiki/notation-systems/express-stave-by-john-keller/)

 ## System Setup

 This library can be used on Windows, MacOS and Linux systems.
-To use, download the [`lib/expres-stave.ly`](./lib/expres-stave.ly) file to your computer.
+To use, download the [`lib/express-stave.ly`](./lib/express-stave.ly) file to your computer.

 ### LilyPond Installation